 The harsh reality is that our core will never be the same after carrying our babies.
 I have had three babies now and with each one my body has changed.
 With each pregnancy and postpartum it has held on to the reminders of the power and miracle my body achieved to produce life.

 The skin on my stomach has become loose and protrudes more with each baby.
 My abs are softer and more rounded than chiseled.
-No matter how much I “suck it in” I will never have the flatness of my tummy that I had attained pre-baby.
+No matter how much I “suck it in” I will never have the abs that I had pre-baby.

 Why is it SO HARD to get rid of the mommy pooch?